QUICK ANSWER

 | Mild hearing loss | £6,970 - £11,290 |

 Based on Judicial College Guidelines for general damages (pain, suffering and loss of amenity).
+Mainly suffering from ringing or buzzing in your ears rather than hearing loss?
+See our dedicated Royal Navy Tinnitus Claims page.

 That’s not all.
 A civil claim can also include special damages on top of the figures above — the cost of hearing aids (including future replacements and batteries), any lost earnings, and other expenses linked to the condition.
 A civil claim runs separately from any Armed Forces Compensation Scheme or War Pension award you may already receive.